 The Takeaway

-As you can see, there’s a wide variety of different types of asset classes.
-There are more traditional asset classes, like stocks and bonds, and then there are newer asset classes, including things like commodities and cryptocurrencies.
-You might also run into alternative asset classes when building your portfolio, such as REITS.
+There is a wide variety of asset classes that investors can choose from.
+There are more traditional asset classes, like stocks and bonds, and then there are newer asset classes, including alternative investments.
 Just remember that which types of asset classes are right for your portfolio depends on your investing goals and personal preferences.

 SoFi Invest®